Mucephie/YorkU_OBS_Handbook/README.md

        ### For the first time user only
  | You first need to change the settingsof imexamine.
 Again to do this type: `epar imexamine` Change **ncstat** and **slstat** to 10 each.
 To exit type `:q` |
  | ------ |

-   To get an average Full width hal maximum value (the direct value) across the whole observing night.
+   To get an average Full width half maximum value (the direct value) across the whole observing night.
 In LINUX Type:

                 FWHM